nert-nlp/streusle/README.md

 |:---:|
 | *STREUSLE annotations visualized with streusvis.py* |

 STREUSLE stands for Supersense-Tagged Repository of English with a Unified Semantics for Lexical Expressions.
 The text is from the web reviews portion of the English Web Treebank [9].
-STREUSLE incorporates comprehensive annotations of __multiword expressions__ (MWEs) [1] and semantic supersenses for lexical expressions.
+STREUSLE incorporates comprehensive annotations of __multiword expressions__ (MWEs) [1] and semantic __supersenses__ for lexical expressions.
 The supersense labels apply to single- and multiword __noun__ and __verb__ expressions, as described in [2], and __prepositional__/__possessive__ expressions, as described in [3, 4, 5, 6, 7, 8].
-The 4.0 release [7] updates the inventory and application of preposition supersenses, applies those supersenses to possessives (detailed in [6]), incorporates the syntactic annotations from the Universal Dependencies project, and adds __lexical category__ labels to indicate the holistic grammatical status of strong multiword expressions.
-The 4.1 release adds subtypes for verbal MWEs (VID, VPC.{full,semi}, LVC.{full,cause}, IAV) according to PARSEME 1.1 guidelines [15].
-The 4.2 and 4.3 releases revise some of the semantic annotations.
-The 4.4 release updates only UD annotations.
+Lexical expressions also feature a __lexical category__ label indicating its holistic grammatical status; for verbal multiword expressions, these labels incorporate categories from the PARSEME 1.1 guidelines [15].
+For each token, these pieces of information are concatenated together into a __lextag__: a sentence's words and their lextags are sufficient to recover lexical categories, supersenses, and multiword expressions [8].

+🧮 **_[Corpus Stats](STATS.MD)_**: >55k words, >3k multiword expression instances, >22k supersense-tagged expressions

+👩‍💻 **_Using the data_**: The canonical file with source annotations is streusle.conllulex.
+**For scripting, the JSON format will likely be preferred.
+See [Formats](#formats) below.**

+🤖 **_Tagger_**: Code for a lexical semantic recognition tagger [8] trained on STREUSLE can be downloaded at: <https://github.com/nelson-liu/lexical-semantic-recognition/>

 Release URL: <https://github.com/nert-nlp/streusle>
 Additional information: <http://www.cs.cmu.edu/~ark/LexSem/>
 Online corpus search in ANNIS: <https://corpling.uis.georgetown.edu/annis/#_c=c3RyZXVzbGVfNC4z> ([instructions](https://docs.google.com/document/d/e/2PACX-1vTpRsg7B4lj_YnVf-tVGNZCekg_I2k81sGfLayyaJW35k8L8eJJrt4IC-qESrWcl494NXGh2SIeSwi5/pub))
+Browse semantic annotations of prepositions/possessives on the Xposition website [17]: <http://www.xposition.org/en/>

 The English Web Treebank sentences were also used by the [Universal Dependencies](http://universaldependencies.org/) (UD) project as the primary reference corpus for English [10].
-STREUSLE incorporates the syntactic and morphological parses from UD\_English-EWT v2.6 (specifically, the dev branch at 37cf2bf as of June 7, 2020); these follow the UD v2 standard.
+STREUSLE incorporates the syntactic and morphological parses from UD\_English-EWT v2.10 (released May 15, 2022); these follow the UD v2 standard.

 This dataset's multiword expression and supersense annotations are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license (see LICENSE).
 The UD annotations are redistributed under the same license.
 The source sentences and PTB part-of-speech annotations, which are from the Reviews section of the __English Web Treebank__ (EWTB; [9]), are redistributed with permission of Google and the Linguistic Data Consortium, respectively.